 If you believe that Bing or Yahoo! know your site better than Google or DDG do, it is possible to make one of them do the job.
 For this:

 The generated widget code references button image files on my server.
 I don't expect it to crash under requests for them.
-However, if you want to keep the image on your site, or if you run the latter with HTTPS, follow these steps to move it there.
+However, if you want to keep the image on your site, follow these steps to move it there.

 The widget is self-contained, meaning its code includes the style as well.